todogroup/ospology/ospo-book/content/en/02-chapter.md

 ![opensourceinvolvementmodel](https://user-images.githubusercontent.com/43671777/232468143-cde69525-7adb-4399-96d3-fa63f056b942.png)

-- Step two: Have 1:1 conversation with managers, high-level executives, and workers/contractors from different teams that uses open source in their day-to-day operations
+- Step two: Have 1:1 conversations with managers, high-level executives, and workers/contractors from different teams that use open source in their day-to-day operations
 - Step three: With the output from these 1:1 conversations, define concrete motivators and map them into areas within the organization where open source brings value
-- Step four: make a second division that categorizes each of these motivators on the different stages within the open source involvement model
+- Step four: Make a second division that categorizes each of these motivators on the different stages within the open source involvement model

-This is an example of the value of activity from participation to leadership stage that an OSPO from a corporation can elaborate on by following these steps:
+This is an example of the value of activity from participation to the leadership stage that an OSPO from a corporation can elaborate on by following these steps:

 <img width="942" alt="activityparticipationcategorization" src="https://user-images.githubusercontent.com/43671777/232468402-bb4a4d49-a6d6-4c74-8d21-88c6be3c2c13.png">